 LaMarre, A., Rice, C. & Jankowski, G. (2017).
 Eating disorder prevention as biopedagogy.
 Fat Studies.

 de Vos, J.A., LaMarre, A., Radstaak, M., Bijkerk, C.A., Bohlmeijer, E.T. & Westerhof, G.J.
-(In press).
+(2017).
 Identifying Fundamental Criteria for Eating Disorder Recovery: A Systematic Review and Qualitative Meta-Analysis.
 Journal of Eating Disorders.

 Sutherland, O., LaMarre, A. & Rice, C. (2017).
 The primacy of discourse in the study of gender in family therapy.
 Family Process.
 Online early view.
 DOI: 10.1111/famp.12294